 Set Up a Raspberry Pi Using Only a Chromebook

-It is possible to configure a WiFi enabled Raspberry Pi using only a Chromebook.
+It is possible to configure a WiFi enabled Raspberry Pi using only a Chromebook and your WiFi access point.
 This can be done headless (no monitor required) and results in a Raspberry Pi with WiFi and ssh enabled so that you can control it from your Chromebook.

 Requirements: